 Inflammation and MS

 The major hallmark of demyelinating diseases such as multiple sclerosis (MS) is immune cell infiltration into the central nervous system (CNS) resulting in axon-myelin damage and eventual neurodegeneration.
-Demyelination of the neuronal axon not only slows propagation of nerve impulses, but makes the axon more vulnerable to injury, resulting in motor and visual impairments, bowel and bladder dysfunction, pain sensation and cognitive decline.
+Not only does demyelination of the neuronal axon slow propagation of nerve impulses, but it makes the axon more vulnerable to injury, resulting in motor and visual impairments, bowel and bladder dysfunction, pain sensation and cognitive decline.

 Current treatments for MS focus on attenuating immune cell infiltration into the CNS.
 While these treatments reduce the number of relapses, they do not completely eliminate disease activity in the CNS, so long-term disability is not improved.
 This underscores the importance of understanding mechanisms of CNS protection as a potential add-on therapeutic strategy for MS.